 Here’s where one specific type of immunotherapy, called KEYTRUDA, may help.
 KEYTRUDA doesn’t attack cancer cells directly.
 Instead, it blocks the PD-1 pathway, to help prevent cancer cells from hiding, allowing the T cells to attack.

-It also is used to treat a kind of cancer called head and neck squamous cell cancer (HNSCC).
-KEYTRUDA may be used when your HNSCC has returned or spread (advanced HNSCC) and you have received chemotherapy that contains platinum to treat your advanced HNSCC, and it did not work or is no longer working.
+Male Narrator: KEYTRUDA is a prescription medicine used to treat a kind of bladder and urinary tract cancer called urothelial carcinoma.
+It may be used when your bladder or urinary tract cancer has spread or cannot be removed by surgery and you have received chemotherapy that contains platinum, and it did not work or is no longer working.

 PD-L1 = programmed death ligand 1;

 EGFR = epidermal growth factor receptor;

 HER2/neu = human epidermal growth factor receptor 2.

 KEYTRUDA is a medicine that may treat certain cancers by working with your immune system.
 KEYTRUDA can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become severe or life-threatening and can lead to death.
 You can have more than one of these problems at the same time.
 These problems may happen any time during treatment or even after your treatment has ended.

 Call or see your health care provider right away if you develop any signs or symptoms of the following problems or if they get worse.
 These are not all of the signs and symptoms of immune system problems that can happen with KEYTRUDA: